RUB-Bioinf/VesselExpress/README.md

 ## Local Version (without Docker)
 We recommend using the Docker version.
 The local version is intended for development.
-So far we have tested this on Ubuntu and macOS.
+So far we have tested this on Ubuntu and macOS (excluding Frangi-Net).
 If you're using Windows, please use the Docker version.

 For the **browser version** follow these instructions:
 1. Install [Blender](https://www.blender.org/download/) (optional for rendering). \